 Step 1 – Select the entire data in the excel sheet.

-Make sure that ‘My table has headers’ option is ticked.
+Make sure that the ‘My table has headers’ option is ticked.

 The below image shows the data entered in the tabular form.

-In the below image it shows how modification could be done to your table by clicking the design tab and then the selecting the ‘Table Styles’ option and then selecting your preferred style.
-(Design->Table Styles)
+The below image shows how modification could be done to your table by clicking the design tab, selecting the ‘Table Styles’ option, and selecting your preferred style.

-Let us explore the ‘Table Styles’ option as mentioned in the below image.
+Let us explore the ‘systes’ option as mentioned in the below image.
 Click the arrow as highlighted in the below image.

-As you can see in the below image there are more than 55 table styles available.
-These table styles are grouped under the following categories:
+As you can see in the below image, there are more than 55 table styles available.
+These are grouped under the following categories:

 So let us see in brief what does the above ‘Table Style Options’ mean: